mcdeoliveira/rcpy/doc/modules.rst

       :returns: the new state as :py:data:`rcpy.gpio.HIGH` or :py:data:`rcpy.gpio.LOW`

-      Wait for pin to change state.
+      Wait for line to change state.
+This is a blocking call.

       If `timeout` is not :samp:`None` wait at most `timeout` ms otherwise wait forever until the input changes.